The Talking Library

 The Listening Library

-The day started with a phone call to Fiona Hutchinson, to unfortunately explain that I was stereotypically running late, and a bit disorientated as to where I was supposed to be.
-After a small amount of anxiety about finding a new place; an approximate ten minute walk from Borough station is where I found the home of a charity called Listen Books.
+The day started with a phone call to Fiona Hutchinson to (unfortunately) explain that I was, rather stereotypically, running late and slightly disoriented as to where I was supposed to be.
+After a brief bout of anxiety about finding a new place, I discovered the home of a charity called Listening Books—approximately a ten-minute walk from Borough station.

-Why am I looking for a book with ears?
-I was invited by RASP publishing to record the two poems I have published in their audiobook version of the poetry anthology Forgotten Letters.
-With a large amount of their subscribers being dyslexic, having a visual impairment and other physical disabilities, it was a great opportunity to reach an empathetic audience.
+Why was I looking for a book with ears?
+I’d been invited by RASP Publishing to record the two poems I’ve had published in their audiobook version of the poetry anthology Forgotten Letters.
+With many of their subscribers being dyslexic, visually impaired, or living with other physical disabilities, it was a wonderful opportunity to reach an empathetic audience.

-With a bit of help from Jenny as my SatNav on the phone (as my iPhone was on the blink, so I couldn’t use maps).
-I eventually made it to their door, and was greeted by Fiona Hutcheson the Copyright and Communications Manager, signed in and met the friendly bunch upstairs.
-I was then swiftly whisked off down stairs to meet Will Parker (using the visual mnemonic “Shakespeare dressed as Spiderman” so I could remember his name).
-Did a couple of takes and hopefully has a few expletives I made as I stumbled over my words a few times, edited out.
+With a bit of help from Jenny acting as my SatNav on the phone (my iPhone was on the blink, so I couldn’t use Maps), I eventually made it to their door.
+I was greeted by Fiona Hutchinson, the Copyright and Communications Manager, signed in, and met the friendly bunch upstairs.
+I was then swiftly whisked downstairs to meet Will Parker—whose name I remembered thanks to the visual mnemonic “Shakespeare dressed as Spiderman.”
+We did a couple of takes, and hopefully a few of the expletives I uttered while stumbling over my words will be edited out.
 The poems recorded were “Where Ya Comin’ From” and “The sWord”.

-A great charity that allows people to access the written word where they may have not ever been able to.
-With Stephen Fry as a patron and The Baroness Warnock DBE as president, I didn’t feel in the slightest a intimidated (yeah right!).
+Listening Books is a fantastic charity that enables people to access the written word when they might otherwise never have had the chance.
+With Stephen Fry as a patron and The Baroness Warnock DBE as president, I didn’t feel the slightest bit intimidated… (yeah, right!).

 Will Parker Audio Producer (not to be confused with Shakespeare or Spiderman)